sociomantic-tsunami/sociomantic/Code of Conduct/README.md

-# Sociomantic Code of Conduct v1.2.0
+# Sociomantic Code of Conduct v1.2.1

 Our Code of Conduct is intended to create a safe and enjoyable working atmosphere for our employees internally as well as our fellow beings externally as well.

 # Change Log

+## v1.2.1

+ * Fixed the Bribery and Corruption commitment by adding more specific details on acceptable gifts and entertainment.

 ## v1.2.0